StormSurgeLive/ugrid-visualization/ugrid-cf-resources/ugrid_cf_metadata.md

 $ sudo apt install netcdf-bin
 $ sudo apt install nco
 ```
+You may need to run `sudo apt update && sudo apt upgrade` beforehand if the packages can't be found.
 The `netcdf-bin` package includes some basic netCDF tools made by the netCDF developers, and the `nco` (NetCDF Operators) package includes more advanced tools.

 On Mac, the following commands may work to get these tools:
 ```